Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Introduction

-Causal discovery methods are typically divided into two main categories: those for independent and identically distributed (i.i.d.) data and those for time-series data \citep{timeseriesvsiid}, as the latter inherently violate the i.i.d. assumption underlying static causal models \citep{timeseriesvsiid2}.
-This work will not address time-series data.\footnote{From this point onwards, we will often refer simply to causal discovery, but it should be interpreted as referring to the family of causal discovery focused on i.i.d. data.} An important result in this field is that, when working with i.i.d. purely observational data and without further assumptions, one can only identify the causal structure up to the so-called \textit{Markov equivalence class} (MEC), which is defined as the set of causal graphs that satisfy the same conditional independence properties \citep{spirtes2001causation}.
+Causal discovery methods are typically divided into two main categories: those assuming independent and identically distributed (i.i.d.) data and those designed for time series data \citep{timeseriesvsiid}, which will not be addressed in this paper\footnote{From this point onward, we will often refer simply to causal discovery, but it should be interpreted as referring to the family of causal discovery approaches for data traditionally assumed to be i.i.d.} \citep{timeseriesvsiid2}.
+An important result in this field is that, when working with purely observational i.i.d. data and no further assumptions, one can only identify the causal structure up to the so-called \textit{Markov equivalence class} (MEC).
+This is defined as the set of causal graphs that satisfy the same conditional independence properties \citep{spirtes2001causation}.
 In particular, in the case of a pair of dependent variables, $X$ and $Y$, both causal directions ($X \rightarrow Y$, $Y \rightarrow X$) belong to the same MEC, as there are no conditional independence properties to be satisfied.
-Furthermore, with i.i.d. observations, everything not explained by the causal mechanism is considered to be noise, often framed into the formalism as an exogenous variable \citep{zanga2022survey}.
-In general, identifying one of the elements of the MEC requires \textit{interventions}, which in this context have been formalized by Pearl \citep{pearl2009causality}.
+Furthermore, under the i.i.d. observations assumption, everything not explained by the causal mechanism is considered as noise, often formalized as exogenous variables \citep{zanga2022survey}.
+In general, identifying one of the elements of the MEC requires \textit{interventions} \citep{pearl2009causality}.
 Formally, interventions correspond to modifications of the base structural causal model by altering or replacing the causal mechanisms (i.e., the incoming functions) for one or more chosen variables.
 Each such intervention defines a new “environment” whose data are still drawn i.i.d. from the intervened model .